TheeKingZa/alx-system_engineering-devops/0x15-api/README.md

 CSV (Comma-Separated Values) is a simple file format used to store tabular data, such as a spreadsheet or database.
 Each line of the file represents a row, and the values within a row are separated by commas.
 It's a common format for data exchange between different applications.

 ```
      Format is used for tabular data.
-For example, a CSV file might store a list of contacts with columns like "Name," "Email," and "Phone."
+     For example, a CSV file might store
+     a list of contacts with columns
+     like
+        * Name,
+        * Email,
+    and * Phone.
 ```

 ---